 Information sessions may be conducted either virtually or at the Corrective Services Academy (see below for details).
 For people considering a role as a Youth Custodial Officer these sessions are a valuable way to learn more about the Department and hear from our current staff.

-You are strongly encouraged to attend at one of the following dates and times:
+You are strongly encouraged to attend one of the following locations: